XENONnT/saltax/jobs/README.md

 - In `package` you can put either `wfsim` or `fuse`.
 They are both supported but of course `fuse` is preferred.
 Please make sure you have the master branch `wfsim` to avoid any photon timing bug.
 - When deciding `generator_name`, take a look in `saltax/saltax/instructions/README.md`.
 - In `recoil`, put NESTID. (`8` is `beta`, `7` is `gamma`, `0` is `WIMP`).
+- In en_range, only specify it when you are using a flat spectrum generator.
+Otherwise keep in mind that it will be treaed as None no matter what you put.
+Also keep in mind that it is recoil energy, rather than observable energy, so the quenching need to be considered for NR case.
 - Make sure you put `output_folder` to be your own scratch.
 We will have very huge output because of `records` and `raw_records_simu`.
 - `rate` is in unit of Hz.
 Be cautious to put anything above 300Hz, since you will start to have time gap between sprinkled event less than the Full Drift Time.
 - `simu_mode = all` means you want to simulate both S1 and S2.
 Otherwise you specify `s1` or `s2`.